hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_dataset_delimited_text.html.markdown

 An `azure_blob_fs_location` block supports the following:

-* `file_system` - (Required) The storage data lake gen2 file system on the Azure Blob Storage Account hosting the file.
+* `file_system` - (Optional) The storage data lake gen2 file system on the Azure Blob Storage Account hosting the file.

 * `dynamic_file_system_enabled` - (Optional) Is the `file_system` using dynamic expression, function or system variables?
 Defaults to `false`.